FriedBaconAndEggs/GitCookBook/README.md

 git push -u origin master # -u is the same as --set-upstream

 # global commit and push
-git commit -a -m "<desc>" # -a == -all - automatically stage files that have been modified and deleted, but new files you have not told Git are not affected git push
+git commit -a -m "<desc>" # -a == -all - automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected git push

 # untrack